 - antivirus software,

-- a replacement for passwords, firewalls, or other security systems,
+- replacement for passwords, firewalls, and other security systems,

-- an all-in-one security solution.
+- all-in-one security solution.

 SELinux is designed to enhance existing security solutions, not replace them.
-Even when running SELinux, it is important to continue to follow good security practices, such as keeping software up-to-date, using hard-to-guess passwords, firewalls, and so on.
+Even when running SELinux, it is important to continue to follow good security practices, such as keeping software up-to-date, using hard-to-guess passwords, or firewalls.